-Guide to Diffusion, the Phabricator repository browser.
+Guide to Diffusion, the Phabricator application for hosting and browsing repositories.

 Diffusion is integrated with the other tools in the Phabricator suite.
 For instance: